 - organise a policy event.

 Successful BBSRC applicants on four-year Doctoral Training Partnership (DTP) studentships will use this as their Professional Internship for PhD Students (PIPS).
 Successful BBSRC applicants from other grants (e.g. CASE, Research Technology Clubs, Advanced Training Partnerships, Strategic Longer and Larger Awards) must undertake their three-month internship during their four-year period of PhD funding.

 Open to all BBSRC-funded PhD students.

 How to apply

-The Policy Internships scheme is now operated at RCUK level, and application details can be found here RCUK: Research Council Policy Internships Scheme.
+The Policy Internships scheme is now operated at RCUK level, and application details can be found on the RCUK website: RCUK: Research Council Policy Internships Scheme.

 Fresh from finishing her PhD, Catriona Manville recently completed a three-month policy placement in the British Library’s Science team.